privacybydesign/pbdf-website/pages/en/board.md

  * **Treasurer**: Sietse Ringers (s.ringers 'at' privacybydesign.foundation)

    [Sietse Ringers](https://sietseringers.net/) did his PhD in 2016 in the area of credential schemas (the cryptografic basis of IRMA).
-He is one of the programmers of the IRMA infrastructure.
+His focus is the development of the IRMA infrastructure.

  * Thea van Kemenade (t.vankemenade 'at' privacybydesign.foundation)
    is business development consultant at Radboud Innovation, the